Date of Degree

 Copyright 2010 Öney Orhunç Soykal

 Soykal, Öney Orhunç.
-"Coherent strong field interactions between a nanomagnet and a photonic cavity." dissertation, University of Iowa, 2010.
+"Coherent strong field interactions between a nanomagnet and a photonic cavity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.